TokyoTechX-TAs/edXDBcrawler/README.md

 * [Selenium with Python](https://selenium-python.readthedocs.io/) - API to access webdriver
 * [Chrome webdriver](http://chromedriver.chromium.org/downloads) - Chrome webdriver which requires the installation of official Chrome brower.
 ## How to run
+Before running, please make sure that the desired course(s) have already been listed in dashboard of your edx account.
+1) Download Chrome webdriver from the link provided at Prerequisites.
+2) Add your edX account and password at "account info.json"
+3) (Optional) add the desired edX course URLs in "course table.xlsx"

-1) Run a python script `edx-discussion.py`
+4) Run a python script `edx-discussion.py`

 	python edx-discussion.py

-2) input your edX user and password at terminal, and press enter.
-3) The chromedriver will be opened and attempt to log-in into edX dashboard
-4) You will be asked how many courses you want to crawl, enter number and press enter
-5) The terminal will return list of courses in your dashboard together with respective course index, enter course index and press enter
+5) The program will ask you the option for crawling.
+5.1) type 1 and press enter if you want to manually select courses to be crawled 5.2) type any number and press enter if you want the program to crawl courses listed in course table.xlsx file
 6) the crawler starts

-The output is a JSON file ('all_dis.json'), which is stored by default in "HTMLs\[COURSE_NAME]" folder .
+The output is a JSON file ('all_dis2.json'), which is stored by default in "HTMLs\[COURSE_NAME]" folder .

 ## Extra files and folders